-2. Poor Push-Off to Push-Off Power
+2. From Poor Push-Off to Push-Off Power

 The Problem: You might think you’re pushing off, but you’re probably not getting the power and aerobic benefits you easily could.
-More than Seventy-five percent of people step forward rather than powering off from behind them.
+More than seventy-five percent of people step forward rather than powering off from behind them.
 Watching people walk will confirm this fact – an easy to correct problem.

 Warning Signs: If you notice heel pain or a slow, often flat-footed walk, then you’re probably lacking Push-Off Power.
 This can lead to underdeveloped legs and buttocks resulting in a tight, painful low back.